greenplum-db/pxf/automation/README.md

 make TEST=<testclassname>#<method>
 ```

-If you wish to remote debug your PXF Automation test case
+If you wish to remote debug your PXF Automation test case, use the following:
 ```
-export MAVEN_DEBUG_OPTS=' -Dmaven.surefire.debug'
+PXF_TEST_DEBUG=true PXF_TEST_DEBUG_ATTACH=true make TEST=<testclassname>
 ```
+This will allow you to attach to port 5005 for debugging purposes.
+See [IntelliJ Setup](#intellij-setup) for more details.

 If you wish to run with cache
 ```